Riemannian metrics for neural networks I: feedforward networks: Some properties of unitwise algorithms and their quasi-diagonal approximations

 Still the invariance above only applies if the two networks considered have corresponding initializations.
 For instance, if the initial weights are random with a variance set to $1$ whatever the data, obviously the initial behavior of the network will be sensitive to scaling of its input.
 So \emph{these methods do not remove the need for traditional recommendations for initializing the weights} (either by normalizing the data and then taking weights of size $1$, or by taking initial weights depending on the variance or covariance matrix of the data).

-The unitwise natural gradient, backpropagated metric gradient, and unitwise TSD gradient (but not their quasi-diagonal reductions) have a further, more interesting invariance property: invariance under affine recombination of the signals a unit receives from its various incoming units.
+The unitwise gradients (natural, backpropagated metric, OP, and Monte Carlo natural), but not their quasi-diagonal reductions, have a further, more interesting invariance property: invariance under affine recombination of the signals a unit receives from its various incoming units.
 For instance, if we start with zero weights, an internal unit will evolve in the same way if it receives $f$ and $f+\eps g$ (where $f$ and $g$ are seen as function of the input $x$) as if it receives $f$ and $g$.
 This is especially useful if $g$ is correlated to the desired output.

 \begin{prop}[ (Invariance under affine recombination of incoming signals)] Consider a neural network and define a new one in the following way.
 Let $k$ be a non-input unit in the network, with $n_k$ incoming units, and let $\phi:\R^k\to\R^k$ be an invertible affine map.
 Define a new network by replacing the activation function at unit $k$